PacketFence Clustering Guide

 Important variables:

-• wsrep_local_state_comment: Current sync state of the cluster.
-A healthy state is 'Synced'.
-Refer to the Galera cluster documentation for the meaning of the other values this can have.
+• wsrep_local_state_comment: Cluster sync state.
+Healthy state is 'Synced'.
+See Galera documentation for other values

 5.2.
 Automatic clustering resolution service: galera-autofix